NimratMudhar/Amazon-Web-Scraping/README.md

-# Amazon-Web-Scraping
+# Amazon Web Scraping Using Python

 This project demonstrates how to scrape product information from Amazon using Python.
+It provides a simple and customizable script to gather data from Amazon product listings for analysis, comparison, or other purposes.